Ethnic groups in Vojvodina: Germans

 There are 1,985 Germans (or Danube Swabians and Banat Swabians) in Vojvodina or just 0.1% of the population.
 The German population was far more numerous in the past (about 350,000 before the World War II).
 More than 250,000 left in the aftermath of World War II when the Yugoslav Communist government took reprisals on ethnic Germans with their citizenship revoked and their belongings and houses nationalized and taken from them.
 Between 1944 and 1946, a prison camp system was established for Yugoslav citizens of German origin, usually in settlements where they lived.
 After prison camps were abolished, ethnic Germans of Yugoslavia regained their rights and citizenship and most of them emigrated to Germany or Austria in the following years because of economic reasons.
 Before the World War II, Germans were majority in the municipalities of Odžaci (68.9%), Vrbas (61.1%), and Apatin (60.3%).

 Czechs

 There are 1,317 Czechs in Vojvodina.
 The largest concentration of Czechs could be found in the municipality of Bela Crkva (3%).
 A tiny village of Češko Selo, in the Bela Crkva municipality, is the only settlement with ethnic Czech majority (65.4%).
 They mostly speak Serbian.

 Bulgarians

 There are 1,123 Bulgarians in Vojvodina.
 The Banat Bulgarians are a traditional Bulgarian Roman Catholic minority in the Banat region, the Serbian part of which belongs to Vojvodina.
-They are historically present in the villages of Ivanovo, Belo Blato, Konak (Kanak), Jaša Tomić (Modoš), Skorenovac (Gjurgevo), as well towns of Pančevo, Zrenjanin, Vršac, and Kovin.
+They are historically present in the villages of Ivanovo, Belo Blato, Konak (Kanak), Jaša Tomić (Modoš), Skorenovac (Gjurgevo), as well as towns of Pančevo, Zrenjanin, Vršac, and Kovin.